 Is Using a Digital Wallet Safe?

-by Jennifer Ballmer, Sr. Operations Officer
+by Jennifer Ballmer, Vice President Operations

 Did you know that you can add your Flatwater Bank Visa debit card to the digital or mobile wallet on your mobile device?
 It’s something I’ve been using for a while now and I love it.
 However, I get asked by people all the time…is it safe?
 The short answer is, yes!
 Let me explain.